omar-polo/gemini/README.md

  - `:proxy`: a map of `:host` and `:port`, identifies the server to send the requests to.
-This allows to use a gemini server as a proxy, it doesn't do any other kind of proxying (e.g. SOCK5.)
+This allows to use a gemini server as a proxy, it doesn't do any other kind of proxying (e.g. SOCKS.)
  - `:request` the URI (as string) to require.
  - `:follow-redirects?` if `false` or `nil` don't follow redirects, if `true` follow up to 5 redirects, or the number of redirects to